-Paul: So, before we come to Room 17, tell me something about your sequential art.
-Am I right in thinking you’re pretty into it?
+Room 17 Games: So, before we come to Room 17, tell us something about your sequential art.
+Are we right in thinking you’re pretty into it?

 Mary: Here’s where I have to try and not derail the entire interview towards my comic stuff!
 But yeah, I’m the artist and a co-creator of Drugs & Wires, a cyberpunk webcomic about 90’s tech, virtual reality and terrible life choices.
 These days it’s written by Io Black, my collaborator, but it started out with just me venting out my frustration in drawing form.
 Since its humble origins as a bunch of doodles on tumblr back in 2012, it slowly evolved into strips, various short comics and finally, a proper webcomic.
 It does mean that I spend most of my time being chained to a desk, but it’s a labour of love and I hope to continue working on it.

-Paul: Oooh!
+Room 17 Games: Oooh!
 Cyberpunk!
-One of my favourites!
+One of our favourites!
 How did you become interested in that genre?

 Mary: I think it all started when I watched The Matrix as an impressionable teen and became obsessed with the concept of virtual reality in particular.
 Later on I read Neuromancer and other cyberpunk literature and it left a huge impression on me.
 That said, we don’t shy away from making fun of the genre and going against the grain with its tropes.

-Paul: Does the grind of a weekly scheduled ever grind you down?
+Room 17 Games: Does the demands of a weekly scheduled ever grind you down?
 It must be hard sometimes, especially on top of your day job with Room 17.